-Board policy KCD was presented for 2nd read at the March 9th board work session.
-There have been no changes to this policy since March 9th.
+Board policy KCD was presented for 1st read at the February 10th board work session and approved for 1st read at the February 24th business meeting.
+There have been no changes since February 24th.
 A copy of the proposed, model and current version of this policy is attached.